sovity/authority-portal/authority-portal-backend/README.md

 One might argue all the these types of tests to be unit tests:

 - __(Backend) E2E Tests__:
-    - These tests call the APIs of a running backend started by `@QuarkusTest`.
+    - These tests either call the methods of a `ResourceImpl` directly or even call the APIs via REST of a running quarkus application. started by `@QuarkusTest`.
     - These tests need to manually clean the database after themselves, since the transaction breaks from "making a call to the backend via REST", so `@TestTransaction` is unavailable.